 Skill Sharpeners features

 The Skill Sharpeners activity books help homeschoolers make sure the foundational subjects are not only taught, but practiced in meaningful ways.
-These books can be a great starting place if you are building your own curriculum (more on that in future posts in this blog series).
+These books can be a great starting place if you are building your own curriculum.
 Here are some features of each of the three books in the Skill Sharpeners Trio:

 Reading – Each reading unit has an original color-illustrated story that is the basis for that unit.
 The kids read the story and then do a mix of comprehension skills and word study skills based on the story.
 My kids enjoy the stories and typically grab this book first.
 Personally, I like the variety of skills covered in this book.
 I also appreciate that there are both fiction and nonfiction selections.